theodorosploumis/drupal-report/README.md

 # Drupal fixes and changes Report

 > How to estimate the costs and time needed to fix issues or make changes to a Drupal website that you did not develop!
-> Before giving a proposal you need to inspect the site!
+> Before giving a proposal (RFP) you need to inspect the site!
 But inspecting a Drupal site is not as simple as you believe...
 > Here is a **basic checklist** of the Report that you need to deliver before doing anything on the site.

 ### Before the Report needs